-The Dominican Republic holds regular elections that are relatively free, though the most recent polls exposed deficiencies in the electoral framework that disadvantage less established parties.
+The Dominican Republic holds regular elections that are relatively free, though recent years have been characterized by controversies involving the electoral framework.
 Pervasive corruption undermines state institutions, and discrimination against Dominicans of Haitian descent and Haitian migrants, as well as against LGBT (lesbian, gay, bisexual, and transgender) people, remains a serious problem.

 A. ELECTORAL PROCESS: 9 / 12

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 3 / 4